 However, it doesn’t include entry or skip the line access to any of the Vatican attractions, including the Vatican Museum or St. Peters Basilica, nor does it include the Rome Hop on Hop off bus.
 We think that for 3 days in Rome, the Omnia Vatican and Rome Card is a better option, particularly if you’re following our Rome itinerary.

-As of 2019, all visitors to the Coliseum have to reserve a timeslot for visiting the Coliseum.
+As of 2019, all visitors to the Colosseum have to reserve a timeslot for visiting the Colosseum.
 This is to help manage the number of visitors coming to the attraction, which is very popular.

 If you buy your ticket directly from the official website, you will specify a time and date when you buy the ticket.

 Roma Pass and Rome and Vatican Pass holders have entry to the Colosseum included, but you still have to make a reservation, which you can do either by calling the reservation line, or (more easily) by booking online.

 Entry is not guaranteed with the pass – if there are no timeslots you still won’t be able to visit.
 This is why we suggest you check timeslots before you buy the pass if Colosseum entry is important for you.